mrasore98/baccarat/docs/quickstart.md

 Notes:

 1. All user simulations start with a class that inherits from `Simulator` and implements the `simulation` method.
-    1. The `simulation` method defines the logic for a single iteration of the simulation.
-The return value will be appended to a list of results on the class instance.
+    1. The `simulation` method defines the vectorized logic for the simulation.
+It should return a NumPy array of results.
-    1. Optionally, the `compile_results` method can be implemented to process the results of the simulation once all iterations are complete.
+    1. Optionally, the `compile_results` method can be implemented to process the results array once the simulation is complete.
 1. Parameters are defined as class attributes.
-    1. Distributions for generating random valuesare specified using the concrete implementations of the `Param` class, such as `UniformParam` and `GaussianParam`.
+    1. Distributions for generating random values are specified using the concrete implementations of the `Param` class, such as `UniformParam` and `GaussianParam`.
+    1. When accessed, parameters return NumPy arrays containing the random values, enabling efficient vectorized operations.
-    1. Custom distributions can be created by subclassing the `Param` class and implementing the `generate` method.
+    1. Custom distributions can be created by subclassing the `Param` class and implementing the `generate` method to return a NumPy array.
-1. The number of iterations used in the simulation are specified when creating an instance of the `Simulator` subclass.
+1. The number of samples used in the simulation are specified when creating an instance of the `Simulator` subclass.

 ## Examples